Encoding

 One solution will contain multiple swap groups if different protocols are used.

-struct.
-It has the following attributes:
+.
+It has the following attributes.

 Bytes